sn-chege/emmis.lonestarenterprises.co.ke/README.md

 - Leases (with payment history)
 - Reports
 - System Settings
+- Activity Logs (audit trail for all user actions)

 All relationships are properly defined with foreign keys and cascading deletes where appropriate.